TRSTN4/br4nch/docs/functions/display/display.branch.md

 **Guide:**

 > Prints the branch given in the branch argument.
-In this example we will print the branch ˑStreamˑ.
+In this example we will print the branch `Stream`.
 >
 > ```python
 > >>> br4nch.display.branch(branch="Stream")